SunOner/sunone_aimbot/README.md

 Feel free to contribute and make this aim bot even more powerful and versatile!

-## License

-This project is under the [MIT License](LICENSE).
-Please review the license terms before using or contributing to the project.

 ## Acknowledgments

 We'd like to express our gratitude to the open-source community, the Ultralytics team, and the developers of the YOLOv8 model for making this project possible.